Understanding Linux Memory - Buffers, Cache, and Available RAM

 Detect Memory Leaks

 Memory leaks occur when processes gradually consume more memory over time without releasing it.
+For comprehensive memory leak detection and solutions, see Memory Leak Detection and Solutions.
 To detect potential leaks:

 # Monitor process memory over time